nfdi4cat/voc4cat-tool/README.md

 `voc4cat -r vocabulary.xlsx`

+Another way to express hierarchies between concepts, is to use indentation. voc4Cat supports Excel-indentation (default). voc4cat can also convert other indentaions (e.g.by 3 spaces per level) into Excel-indentation. voc4cat supports converting between  indentation-based hierarchy and Children-URI hierarchy (both directions).
+For example, use

+`voc4cat --hierarchy-from-indent -od output example/concept_hierarchy_043_4Cat.xlsx`

+or if you were using 3 spaces per level

+`voc4cat --hierarchy-from-indent -sep "   " -od output example/concept_hierarchy_043_4Cat.xlsx`

+to convert to ChildrenURI-hierarchy.
+For ChildrenURI-hierarchy to Excel-indenation, use

+`voc4cat --hierarchy-to-indent -od output example/concept_hierarchy_043_4Cat.xlsx`

 Finally, the vocabulary file can be converted to turtle format.
 In this case the wrapper script passes the job on to vocexcel:

 `voc4cat vocabulary.xlsx`